HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 - Understand Rucio WebUI in greater depth and their existing components.
 - Get a sample storybook running and deployed.
 - Interact with mentors and other team members, and establish a rapport.
-- Learn storybookjs & nextjs
+- Learn StorybookJS & NextJS

 ---